Tc2r/ChallengeProjects/README.md

-A bunch of projects inspired from [thekarangoel](https://github.com/karan)
+A bunch of Android Studio projects inspired from [thekarangoel](https://github.com/karan)

 A few have been completed to a more abstract sense of the question.
 I may be 100% explicit in answering at some stage or might end up just leaving the problems in functions/classes to be called from main.